Gradient Boosting Reinforcement Learning: Implementation Details and Hyperparameters

-Included in this section are implementation details, information regarding compute resources, and tables containing the hyperparameters used in our experiments enabling the reproducibility of our results. \cref{tab:hyperparams} lists GBRL hyperparameters for all experiments.
+This section provides implementation details, information regarding compute resources, and tables containing the hyperparameters used in our experiments enabling the reproducibility of our results. \cref{tab:hyperparams} lists GBRL hyperparameters for all experiments.